DevonMorris/dotfiles/README.md

 sudo systemctl set-default multi-user.target
 ```
 This obviously only works for distros with SystemD support.
-Now, when the computer boots, log into tty and i3 will automatically start (This is due to a line in my `.zshrc`).
+Now, when the computer boots, log into tty and dwm will automatically start (This is due to a line in my `.zshrc`).

 Sometimes when I'm feeling really fancy, I'll go for [i3-gaps](https://github.com/Airblader/i3).